 - CONFIDENTIAL REPORTING: Some individuals are required to maintain near complete confidentiality.
 These include professional counselors such as those provided by Talk One2One counselling services.
-These individuals can provide resources and generally talk to a victim without revealing any personally identifying information about an incident to the School.
-A victim can seek assistance and support from these individuals without triggering a School investigation. - NON-CONFIDENTIAL REPORTING.
+These individuals can provide resources and generally talk to a victim without revealing any personally identifying information about an incident to the College.
+A victim can seek assistance and support from these individuals without triggering a College investigation. - NON-CONFIDENTIAL REPORTING.
 Other than professional counsellors defined above, most other employees and contractors are required to report all the details of an incident to the Coordinator.
-A report to these employees (called "responsible employees") constitutes a report to the School and generally obligates the School to investigate the incident and take appropriate steps to address the situation.
-The following campus employees (or categories of employees) are examples of responsible employees: President, Director of Student Services, other Student Services staff, Housing staff, Academic Advisors, the Security Team (including contract security personnel), all full-time and adjunct Faculty, Human Resources, and Employee Relations.
+A report to these employees (called "responsible employees") constitutes a report to the College and generally obligates the College to investigate the incident and take appropriate steps to address the situation.
+The following campus employees (or categories of employees) are examples of responsible employees: President, Director of Student Experience, other Student Services staff, Academic Advisors, the Security Team (including contract security personnel), all full-time and adjunct Faculty, Talent and Culture (Human Resources).

-The School will seek to protect the privacy and confidentiality of the individuals involved in any report of alleged Sexual Misconduct or Relationship Violence to the extent possible and allowed by law.
-The Coordinator will evaluate any request for confidentiality in the context of the School's responsibility to provide a safe and nondiscriminatory environment to all members of its community.
+The College will seek to protect the privacy and confidentiality of the individuals involved in any report of alleged Sexual Misconduct or Relationship Violence to the extent possible and allowed by law.
+The Coordinator will evaluate any request for confidentiality in the context of the College's responsibility to provide a safe and non-discriminatory environment to all members of its community.

-The School will complete any publicly available record-keeping required by law without the inclusion of identifying information about the alleged victim.
+The College will complete any publicly available record-keeping required by law without the inclusion of identifying information about the alleged victim.
 It will also maintain as confidential any interim measures or remedies provided to the alleged victim to the extent that maintaining confidentiality will not impair its ability to provide the interim measures or remedies.

-In addition to internal reporting, the School strongly encourages anyone who believes they have experienced a sexual assault (or any other crime) to make a report to local law enforcement.
+In addition to internal reporting, the College strongly encourages anyone who believes they have experienced a sexual assault (or any other crime) to make a report to local law enforcement.
 Collection and preservation of evidence relating to the reported sexual assault is essential for law enforcement investigations, so prompt reporting of the incident to law enforcement is especially critical.
 Designated staff will, upon request, assist an individual in making a report to law enforcement as necessary and appropriate.

-Although we strongly encourage complainants to report to local law enforcement, such a report is not a prerequisite to the School's review and investigation of any complaint covered by this Policy.
-The School will honor a Complainant's request not to report the matter to local law enforcement UNLESS we have a reasonable basis to believe that the safety and security of the campus community is at risk.
-In this event, the School will endeavor to notify a Complainant or Reporter of the institution's intent to report the matter to law enforcement in advance of any such report.
+Although we strongly encourage complainants to report to local law enforcement, such a report is not a prerequisite to the College's review and investigation of any complaint covered by this Policy.
+The College will honour a Complainant's request not to report the matter to local law enforcement UNLESS we have a reasonable basis to believe that the safety and security of the campus community is at risk.
+In this event, the College will endeavor to notify a Complainant or Reporter of the institution's intent to report the matter to law enforcement in advance of any such report.

-The School does not limit the time frame for reporting under this Policy, although a delay in reporting may impact the School's ability to take certain actions.
+The College does not limit the time frame for reporting under this Policy, although a delay in reporting may impact the College's ability to take certain actions.

-Other Code of Conduct Violations: The School encourages students who have been the victim of Sexual Misconduct or Relationship Violence to come forward.
-Students should not be discouraged from reporting such incidents because they fear discipline for their own violations of the Student Code of Conduct, such as use of alcohol in School housing.
-Therefore, the School has discretion not to pursue other violations of the Student Code of Conduct that occurred in the context of the reported incident of Sexual Misconduct or Relationship Violence.
+Other Code of Conduct Violations: The College encourages students who have been the victim of Sexual Misconduct or Relationship Violence to come forward.
+Students should not be discouraged from reporting such incidents because they fear discipline for their own violations of the Student Code of Conduct.
+Therefore, the College has discretion not to pursue other violations of the Student Code of Conduct that occurred in the context of the reported incident of Sexual Misconduct or Relationship Violence.